Azure/Azure-Sentinel/Playbooks/Incident-Status-Sync-To-WDATP/readme.md

  ![Picture1](./Graphics/1.gif)

-If you click on the incident and then from the right pane click on "Alerts" you will be taken to the page that shows the query result as shown in following screens:
+Clicking on the incident and then from the right pane clicking on "Alerts" it opens the following page with the query result as shown in following screens:

 ![Picture2](./Graphics/2.gif)

 ![Picture3](./Graphics/3.gif)

-The VendorOriginID is the attribute which represents the Alert ID as it is stored in MDATP originally at the source.
+The VendorOriginID is the attribute that represents the Alert ID as it is stored in MDATP originally at the source.

-So this is the matching attribute that could be used to create the playbook with.
+So this is the matching attribute will be used to create the playbook with.

-Following is an example of a sample playbook for demonstration:

 This picture shows how the playbook looks like after being created.